 Post-Secondary Transitions programming includes the Xanthe Scharff Workplace Experience Project, seed funding for alumnae to enter higher education, and entrepreneurship and livelihoods training for recent graduates.

-Advancing Girls’ Education in Africa actively pursues opportunities to help our graduates continue their learning beyond the four years of secondary school.
+Advancing Girls’ Education in Africa pursues opportunities to help our graduates continue their learning beyond secondary school.

 AGE Africa supports all of our students who qualify for continuing education through the application and admissions processes.
 For these girls, we provide support in the following ways:

-- Application to private and government sources of funding.
+- Applications to private and government sponsored scholarships

-Idah Savala, one of our alumnae, has become the first AGE Africa scholar to graduate from a university.
+Idah Savala, an AGE alumnae, was our first scholar to graduate from a university.
 She is now among the 1% of women in Malawi with a university degree.